Durnford, Wiltshire: Parish church

 The Church of England parish church of St Andrew, at Great Durnford, was built in the 12th century.
 Pevsner described it as "a Norman church, remarkably spacious and remarkably rich in furnishings".
 The north and south doorways are Norman, indicating that the width of the nave has not changed since that time.
 The chancel and tower are from the 13th century, while the windows are 15th and 16th.
 Inside are wall paintings, a 12th-century font, a pulpit of 1619, and pews from the 15th or 16th centuries.

 The tower has an Angelus bell from the 14th century and four 17th-century bells.
 The church was designated as Grade I listed in 1958.
 In 1974 the parish was united with St Michael's at Wilsford and All Saints' at Woodford; today the parish is known as Woodford Valley with Archers Gate.

 Amenities

-Great Durnford has a pub, the Black Horse.
+Great Durnford has a pub, the Great Bustard.

 National Cycle Route 45 passes through Salterton and Netton on its Salisbury-Amesbury section.
 The Orange Way long-distance footpath also takes a south–north route, passing through Great Durnford, while the Monarch's Way crosses the river from Lower Woodford to Salterton and proceeds over Salterton Down.